Wandmalfarbe/EPUBCheckFX/README.md

 - There is no native installer or native executable available (EXE, DMG, etc.).
 - It is not really possible to cancel the validation despite there being a cancel button.
 The button just closes the progress overlay but the validation still continues.
 - It is not possible to select an EPUB folder with the button on the start page.
 One can however drag an EPUB folder on the window to validate it.
-- The exported report is always HTML encoded even if that is not desired (e.g. when exporting to plaintext).
 - All validation results are shown, even if some severity levels should be hidden by default (e.g. the severity level *Usage*).

 ## Credits